 The General Fund and special revenue funds typically liquidate the capital lease obligations.
-The compensated absence obligations are typically liquidated by the General Fund and State Highway Fund incurring the related salaries and wages costs.
+Compensated absence obligations are payable by the funds in which they are incurred and are primarily the General Fund and State Highway Fund.
 The debt service funds typically liquidate the arbitrage obligations.